Q- What is singleton in java ?

 }

-Write Junit test cases for singletone class
+Write Junit test cases for singletone clas

 package design.patern.singleton;